grafana/loki/docs/sources/send-data/fluentbit/community-plugin.md

 {{< admonition type="warning" >}}

-We recommend using the official [Fluent Bit Loki plugin]({{< relref "./_index.md" >}}).
-The official plugin is more feature-rich and has better support for features such as structured meta data.
-The community plugin is still available for use, but it is no longer actively maintained.
+We recommend using the official [Fluent Bit Loki plugin]({{< relref "./fluent-bit-plugin.md" >}}).
+The official plugin is more feature-rich and has better support for features such as structured metadata.
+The community plugin is still available for use, but it's no longer actively maintained.

 {{< /admonition >}}

-[Fluent Bit](https://fluentbit.io/) is a fast and lightweight logs and metrics processor and forwarder that can be configured with the Grafana Fluent Bit Plugin described here or with the [Fluent-bit Loki output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/loki) to ship logs to Loki.
-This plugin has more configuration options compared to the built-in Fluent Bit Loki plugin.
-You can define which log files you want to collect using the [`Tail`](https://docs.fluentbit.io/manual/pipeline/inputs/tail) or [`Stdin`](https://docs.fluentbit.io/manual/pipeline/inputs/standard-input) data pipeline input.
-Additionally, Fluent Bit supports multiple `Filter` and `Parser` plugins (`Kubernetes`, `JSON`, etc.) to structure and alter log lines.
+The Fluent Bit Community plugin by Grafana Labs (`grafana-loki`) provided an alternative way to send logs to Loki.
+Although very similar to the [official plugin]({{< relref "./fluent-bit-plugin.md" >}}) there are some differences in the configuration options.
+This page provides instructions for how to install, configure, and use the Fluent Bit Community plugin to send logs to Loki.
+Although the plugin is no longer actively maintained, this documentation is still available for reference.

 {{< youtube id="s43IBSVyTpQ" >}}